-Picnickers and passers-by often leave their litter behind or, worse, throw it inside the bird sanctuary.
+Picnickers and passers-by throw litter onto the verge or over the fence inside the bird sanctuary.

-Much litter also washes into the Sanctuary from surrounding roads via stormwater drains.
+Much litter also washes into the Sanctuary from the catchment via stormwater drains.

 Two pumping stations pump the sewerage which drains from the entire suburb, to the treatment plant a few kilometres away.

 Spills into the pan occur due to pump failures, pipe blockages and cracked pipes.

 Cats enter the Sanctuary to catch birds and frogs.